jeffgore00/jg_ts_react_node_project_skeleton/README.md

 [![CircleCI](https://circleci.com/gh/jeffgore00/ts-react-node-project-skeleton.svg?style=shield)](https://app.circleci.com/pipelines/github/jeffgore00/ts-react-node-project-skeleton?branch=master)
 [![Codecov](https://img.shields.io/codecov/c/gh/jeffgore00/ts-react-node-project-skeleton)](https://app.codecov.io/gh/jeffgore00/ts-react-node-project-skeleton/)

-This is a boilerplate for a Node-Express backend, React frontend web application which utilizes unit, API, and browser tests.
+This is a boilerplate for a [Node][node]-[Express][express] backend, [React][react] frontend web application which utilizes unit, API, and browser tests.

-Everything possible, from functional code to tests to config files, is written in TypeScript.
+Everything possible, from functional code to tests to config files, is written in [TypeScript][typescript].

-It also contains the configuration for a simple CircleCI pipeline that runs the unit and API tests, then deploys a build to Heroku.
+It also contains the configuration for a simple [CircleCI][circleci] pipeline that runs the unit and API tests, then deploys a build to [Heroku][heroku].

 - [Part 1.
 About This Boilerplate (Delete After You Clone)](#part-1-about-this-boilerplate-delete-after-you-clone)
   - [User-facing functionality and public APIs](#user-facing-functionality-and-public-apis)